Follow these steps first

 Before you change your settings, follow these steps:

-- Make sure that your Wi–Fi router's firmware is up to date.
-For AirPort Time Capsule, AirPort Extreme, or AirPort Express Base Station, check for the latest firmware using AirPort Utility.
+- Make sure your Wi–Fi router's firmware is up to date.

-- Make sure that your Wi-Fi devices support the settings this article recommends.
+- Make sure your Wi-Fi devices support the settings this article recommends.

 - If possible, back up your Wi-Fi router's settings.

 - Forget or remove the Wi-Fi settings for your network from any devices that connect to your Wi-Fi router.
 This will prevent the devices from attempting to connect to your network with the old configuration.
-You'll need to reconnect these devices to your network when you're done applying the new settings.
+You'll need to reconnect these devices to your network when you have finished applying the new settings.

 - Configure all Wi-Fi routers on the same network with the same settings.
 Otherwise, devices could have difficulty connecting to your network, or your network could become unreliable.